Qhax11/Shadow-Samurai-Showcase/README.md

 ### **3. Shadow Attack**

-ShadowAttack is a special ability that allows the player character to instantly teleport to a selected location or enemy, then trigger a follow-up attack using a pre-configured gameplay ability from the HeroShadowTargetActor.
+The Shadow Attack is a specialized teleport-and-strike ability that enables the player to instantly relocate to a selected target or location, immediately followed by the activation of a pre-configured offensive ability.
+The core of this system is the HeroShadowTargetActor, which acts as the target marker and ability execution proxy.

-- Ability Flow
+Ability Flow
+The UGA_HeroShadowAttack follows a three-phase activation process:
+- Activation
+- Target Selection
+- Confirmation

-- Activation Phase
+#### 3.1 Activation Phase

-ActivationOwnedTags includes AbilityTargeting_Shadow to prevent other input reactions during targeting.
+During activation, the ability applies a targeting tag to restrict input and initializes the target actor responsible for placement.

+- <ins>Input Restriction:</ins> The tag AbilityTargeting_Shadow is added to the ActivationOwnedTags.
+This tag prevents the execution of other input-driven abilities while the player is defining the shadow's location.

-SpawnAndSetupTargetActor() is called to place the shadow target in the world based on lock-on state or line tracing.
+- <ins>Target Actor Setup:</ins> The SpawnAndSetupTargetActor function is called to place the visual target marker in the world, establishing the intended teleport destination based on the character's current state.
 ```c++
 void UGA_HeroShadowAttack::SpawnAndSetupTargetActor(FRotator Rotation, FVector Location)
 {